• Skip to primary navigation

 Step 5 - Assemble Your Salad

-Add all your salad ingredients to a large mixing bowl, season with sea salt and cracked pepper, pour over the dressing and toss well to combine.
-Garnish with parmesan flakes and serve.
+Add all your salad ingredients to a large mixing bowl, season with sea salt and cracked pepper.

 ADD INGREDIENTS TO MIXING BOWL